LET US REMEMBER

 There are three graves whose remains are only "Known Unto God"

-There are two further HMS Curacoa graves in Portree Cemetery..
+There are three further HMS Curacoa graves in Portree Cemetery:

 There are three graves at Pennyfuir Cemetery at Oban, although only one has an identifiable internment: